A chronology of key events:

 2005 May - Referendum goes against proposed EU constitution.
 The result prompts a political shake-up, including the resignation of Prime Minister Raffarin.

 2005 October-November - Largely immigrant communities in north-east Paris are hit by riots after two youths of North African origin are electrocuted in an electricity substation.
-The authorities deny that they were being chased by police at the time.
-Unrest escalates and spreads to other cities.
-Government introduces emergency measures to try to restore order.
+The authorities deny they were being chased by police.
+Unrest spreads to other cities.
+Government introduces emergency measures.

 2006 March-April - New youth employment laws spark mass demonstrations in Paris and other cities across France.
 As protests continue, the legislation is scrapped.Sarkozy becomes president